elixir-europe-training/ELIXIR-TrP-LessonTemplate-MkDocs/docs/index.md

     **Prerequisites**
     [comment]: # (Property in Bioschema: coursePrequsites)
-    To be able to follow the course, learners should have knowledge in:
+    To be able to follow this course, learners should have knowledge in:

-    - First requirement
+    1. First requirement
-    - Second requirement
+    2. Second requirement

     :book: **Learning Outcomes:**
     [comment]: # (Property in Bioschema: teaches)
+    By the end of the course, learners will be able to:
     1. First item
     2. Second item
-    3.

     :man_technologist: **Target Audience:** PhD, MsC, etc.
     [comment]: # (Property in Bioschema: audience)